MakotoUwu/challenge-data-analysis/README.md

 <a name="description"></a>
 ## Description

-This project serves as a comprehensive data analysis solution aimed at providing ImmoEliza with actionable insights to solidify its position as a top-tier real estate company in Belgium.
-Through rigorous data analysis, the project uncovers key determinants of property prices, identifies the most and least expensive municipalities, among other relevant insights.
+This project provides ImmoEliza with key insights to enhance its position in Belgium's real estate market.
+Using advanced data analytics tools, we clean, analyze and interpret real estate data, identifying price determinants and the market's most and least expensive areas.
+The results, presented in a user-friendly format, support strategic decision-making for the company.

-Leveraging the power of data analytics tools such as pandas, matplotlib, and seaborn, the data undergoes a thorough cleaning process followed by meticulous analysis.
-The outcomes are then translated into simple language and compelling visuals for easy comprehension and usability.
-This endeavor not only addresses the fundamental queries but also paves the way for strategic decision-making for ImmoEliza.

 In my opinion the most important variables are:
 - Living area: This is the total living area of the property in square meters.
 It seems obvious that this would have a strong influence on the price, as larger properties tend to be more expensive than smaller ones.
 This variable also has a high correlation with price in the dataset.